Ivorforce/NumDot/CONTRIBUTING.md

 Test your changes in the demo project.

-Then, [make a Pull Request (PR)](https://github.com/Ivorforce/NumDot/compare).
+Finally, [make a Pull Request (PR)](https://github.com/Ivorforce/NumDot/compare).
 We will check your changes, make suggestions, and finally integrate your code into the project.
 Try to make sure you don't include any accidental changes, like editing the test file.

 ## Any Problems?